AMIN34/Chatbot-using-Python/README.md

 # Chatbot-using-Python
-Simple chatbot using voice command using Python
+Simple gui chatbot using voice command using Python

 Libraries used:-
 1) pyttsx3